 Making this Fall Cookie recipe is extremely easy and quick but there are a couple of key steps you have to get right to achieve the right texture

-- With an Electric hand mixer cream together room temperature (!) browned butter and brown sugar
+- With an Electric hand mixer cream together room temperature (!) browned butter and brown sugar for a few minutes

 - Mix in the egg, just until combined

-- Finally fold in chopped pecans and dark chocolate chips.
+- Finally, fold in chopped pecans and dark chocolate chips.
 Leave some pecans and chocolate chips to place on top of the cookies just before baking

 - Line 2 trays with parchment paper and with the help of a Digital scale divide the cookie batter into 10 equal cookies and place them on parchment paper leaving enough space between them to spread.
-Do not soften the surface of the ball, in fact try to keep it as rough as possible for a nice, crackly surface
+Do not soften the surface of the ball, in fact, try to keep it as rough as possible for a nice, crackly surface

 - Press more chocolate chips and pecans on the surface of the cookie dough balls